ksirx/cse15l-lab-reports/Lab Report 4.md

 Before starting, make sure that are using a new fork of the ```lab7``` repository.
 If you already have a fork, delete and re-fork the repository.
 Now, we are ready to walk through all the steps of the times section!

+NOTE: Make sure that you have set up generating ssh keys for both ieng6 and github!
+This will mkae your life easier and is required to push any changes made to github.

 (image of forked repository)

 __Step 4: Log into ieng6__